JosephLai241/nomad/README.md

 iTerm2 -> Preferences -> Profiles tab -> Text tab -> Font dropdown -> Hack Nerd Font Mono
 ```

+## Installing a NerdFont on Other Systems

-Follow the [NerdFont installation guide][NerdFont Installation] for instructions on how to do so for other systems.
+Follow the [NerdFont installation guide][NerdFont Installation] for instructions on how to do so for your system.

+## "I Don't Want to Install a NerdFont"

 If you do not want a crispy looking tree, you can include the `--mute-icons` flag to disable icons.